 If you need further convincing, Charles Darwin and Charles Dickens only worked four hours a day – they, like the growing anti-workaholism movement, believed that the key to high productivity could be working fewer hours.

 What could you change to work less and become more productive?

-For further inspiration, check out Rest: Why You Get More Done When You Work Less.
-Written by Silicon Valley consultant Alex Soojung-Kim Pang, he makes the case for a four hour workday and states: "Decades of research demonstrate that the correlation between the number of hours worked and productivity is very weak."
+For further inspiration, check out Rest: Why You Get More Done When You Work Less by Silicon Valley consultant Alex Soojung-Kim Pang.
+He makes a case for a four-hour workday and states: "Decades of research demonstrate that the correlation between the number of hours worked and productivity is very weak."

 That research includes a study from the Illinois Institute of Technology in the 1950s, which found that: "scientists who spent twenty-five hours in the workplace were no more productive than those who spent five.
 Scientists working thirty-five hours a week were half as productive as their twenty-hours-a-week colleagues.
 After that, it was all downhill: the sixty-plus-hour-a-week researchers were the least productive of all."

 Incredible, when you think about how much time we could all save.